Govind Singh

 14. Design Comes First And Then SEO

-Your website designer would always suggest you to finish the design first and then move to the SEO part.
-The matter of the fact is that as soon you go live with your basic website design and content, Google starts to index your website.
+Your website designer would always suggest you finish the design first and then move to the SEO part.
+The matter of fact is that as soon you go live with your basic website design and content, Google starts to index your website.
 So, it would be better to do some basic website optimization before publishing the website.
-Make sure whatever the amount of content your website is going live with should unique and must not be taken from other websites.
+Make sure whatever the amount of content your website is going live with is unique and must not be taken from other websites.

-17. SEO Landing Page In Addition to The Home Page
+17. SEO Landing Page In Addition To The Home Page

 18. Optimizing One Keyword Per Page Helps

-Many SEO people believe that optimizing a web page on the single keyword benefits as it allows an opportunity to put clear focus on that one keyword phrase.
+Many SEO people believe that optimizing a web page on a single keyword benefits as it allows an opportunity to put clear focus on that one keyword phrase.
 Let's think out of the bottle.
 Many content writers believe that writing a web page to promote a single keyword troubles them a lot.
 They find it difficult to allow a natural flow of the content across the page.
-So, rather fighting for single keyword per page, invite 2 or 3 keywords in the page to be optimized.
+So, rather than fighting for a single keyword per page, invite 2 or 3 keywords in the page to be optimized.
 It helps you to have more targeted traffic for sure.

 19. HTML Tables in Pages are Bad